Angelo Dundee: Retirement

 In 2005, Dundee was hired to train Russell Crowe for Crowe's characterization of James J. Braddock in Cinderella Man.
 To that end, Dundee traveled to Australia to work with the Oscar-winning actor and appeared in the film as "Angelo" the corner man.
 In November 2008, he was hired as a special consultant for Oscar De La Hoya's fight with Manny Pacquiao.

 Death

-Dundee died peacefully in his sleep at his senior resident apartment at the age of 90 on February 1, 2012, in Tampa, Florida.
-A funeral was held on 10 February 2012 at the Countryside Christian Center in Clearwater, Florida, attended by a crowd of several hundred mourners, among them Muhammad Ali.
+Dundee died peacefully while night sleeping at his senior resident apartment at the age of 90 on February 1, 2012, in Tampa, Florida.
+A funeral was held on February 10, 2012, at the Countryside Christian Center in Clearwater, Florida, attended by a crowd of several hundred mourners, among them Muhammad Ali.
 Dundee's body was buried in Sylvan Abbey Memorial Park cemetery in Clearwater, Florida.

 Honors

 Dundee was inducted into the International Boxing Hall of Fame in 1992.